iria2207/voxceleb-esp/README.md

 The main processing stages are:

-1. validate the speaker and video manifests;
+1. Validate the speaker and video manifest
-2. check the source videos and reference images;
+2. Check the source videos and reference images
-3. process long videos in temporal windows;
+3. Process long videos in temporal windows
-4. detect, track, and identify the target face;
+4. Detect, track, and identify the target face
-5. verify that the visible person is speaking using SyncNet;
+5. Verify that the visible person is speaking using SyncNet
-6. apply voice activity and audio-quality filters;
+6. Apply voice activity and audio-quality filters
-7. remove exact and temporal duplicates;
+7. Remove exact and temporal duplicates
-8. rank candidates and select 50 clips per speaker;
+8. Rank candidates and select 50 clips per speaker
-9. export metadata, trial lists, and validation reports.
+9. Export metadata, trial lists, and validation reports

 ## Requirements

-The pipeline was developed for Linux with Python 3.10, FFmpeg, FFprobe, CUDA, and NVIDIA GPUs.
+The pipeline was developed for Linux with Python 3.10, FFmpeg, FFprobe, CUDA, and NVIDIA GPU.

 Create a Python environment and install the dependencies: